mvbharath66/Automated-Testing-for-Flipkart-E-Commerce-Platform/README.md

-# Flipkart Selenium Pytest Project
+# Automated Testing for Flipkart E-Commerce Platform

 ## About the Project